Styles

 to rename your classes to some unique name during build time

-to make your
+to make your css

-classes available fromjs
+classes available from js

 So, this: